Date: 7 December 2013. Anchoring.

 Buy one BIG anchor, and I recommend at least your boat length in chain.

-down!
+is down!

-The one nice thing about the boat that dragged is that he is using an anchor light.
-That will be handy because when he drags again at
+is using an anchor light.
+That will be handy because when he drags again

-least I'll be able to see when he gets closer to Seaweed.
+at least I'll be able to see when he gets closer to Seaweed.

-That's it from here.
-Take care, use a big anchor and if
+That is it from here.
+Take care, and please

-you've got to use one (or two) of those toy pretend anchors at least have
+use a big anchor.
+If you have to use one (or two) of those toy

-the decency to anchor a long ways from me, plus down wind and down current
+pretend anchors at least have the decency to anchor a long distance from

-would be helpful too.
+me, plus down wind and down current would be helpful too.
 Thank you.

 Have a great time on the water and make sure if you plan on